by Ed Buffaloe and Dr. Stefan Klein

 Transitional pistols have the old frame with the magazine safety button, but have the new slide with the flat spring rear sight (described below) and the new style grips.

 The efficacy of safety levers on automatic pistols was becoming a topic of discussion in this time-period.
 Since the safety lever on the earlier 1913 Sauer pistols only blocked the trigger, if the gun were dropped inertial motion could still cause the gun to fire.
 Sauer decided to address this problem by placing an additional spring-loaded lever beneath the existing manual safety lever.
-When the safety lever is moved down, it presses the additional lever into a slot cut in the left side of the connector/sear, effectively locking it.
+When the safety lever is moved down, it presses the additional lever into a slot cut in the left side of the transfer bar/sear, effectively locking it.
 Now, if the gun is dropped, it cannot fire.
 This was called the Zusatzsicherung, which means “additional safety.”
 Some of the guns between serial numbers 128500 and 130800 are marked in English for export.
 The hard rubber grip plates are again only slightly rounded at the top.
-The S&S monogram is now in a vertical oval filling the upper half of the grip plate.
+The S&S monogram is now in a vertical oval filling the upper half of the grip plate .
+Please note that Sauer continued to make (or at least assemble) varian 2 guns without the Zusatzsicherung until approximately serial number 134000.

 Model 1926 (Export Modell) – serial number 161000 – 171400 approximately